QuiltMC/quilt-meta/README.md

+# :warning: Archival Notice

+As of January 2023, we've switched away from this AWS Lambda + S3 based setup to GitHub Actions + B2, for cost reduction reasons.

+**The new code can be found in [QuiltMC/update-quilt-meta](https://github.com/QuiltMC/update-quilt-meta).**

+The content of the Readme has been kept underneath for archival purposes.

 # quilt-meta

 Quilt Meta ia a json HTTP api that can be used to query meta data about Quilt projects.